 Promoting less restrictive practice

-This reducing restrictions toolkit aims to aims to help practitioners identify restrictions in a person's care, in order to examine whether the care is the ‘least restrictive' possible, as required by the Mental Capacity Act.
+This toolkit aims to aims to help practitioners identify restrictions in a person's care, in order to examine whether the care is the ‘least restrictive' possible, as required by the Mental Capacity Act.
 Developed by ADASS, the Care Provider Alliance and the LGA, it can also be used as part of care planning to ‘promote liberty and autonomy' in care plans.

 Putting the MCA principles at the heart of adult social care commissioning

 Commissioners will want to ensure that the services are being delivered in a way that both respects and promotes the rights of vulnerable individuals.
-This guide seeks to support local commissioners' understanding and application of the MCA.
+This ADASS and LGA guide seeks to support local commissioners' understanding and application of the MCA.
 It provides a framework and a series of key questions for local commissioners to use at every stage of the commissioning process.